shinich39/comfyui-load-image-in-seq/README.md

 ## comfyui-load-image-39

-This node is load png image sequentially with metadata
+This node is load png image sequentially with metadata.\
+Only supported for PNG format that has been created by ComfyUI.

 ## Usage